Facts

 Koalas are also endangered because their habitats are shrinking, they are often killed by feral predators, and they face starvation when eucalyptus trees die off.

-They migrated there from somewhere in Asia over 30,000 years ago and now only exist on the Australian continent.
-This species populations have been decreasing due to a decrease in Koala-friendly Eucalyptus forests.
+This species’ populations have been decreasing due to a decrease in Koala-friendly Eucalyptus forests.

 Koalas also face starvation when eucalyptus trees die off.